fooelisa/pyiosxr/README.md

 pyIOSXR
 =====

-Python API for Cisco devices running IOS-XR
+In the spirit of pyEOS for Arista EOS devices, or pyEZ for JUNOS devices, pyIOSXR is a python library to help interact with Cisco devices running IOS-XR.

 Documentation
 =============